Projecting graphs using Cypher Aggregation

 Associate that type with the relationship

 The native projection supports specifying an orientation per relationship type.
-The Cypher Aggregation will treat every relationship returned by the relationship query as if it was in NATURAL orientation.
-It is thus not possible to project graphs in UNDIRECTED or REVERSE orientation when Cypher projections are used.
+The Cypher Aggregation will treat every relationship returned by the relationship query as if it was in NATURAL orientation by default.

 Project Person and Book nodes and KNOWS and READ relationships: